Can You Use Engine Oil As Brake Fluid? – (Explained)

 Is Engine Oil And Brake Fluid The Same?

-No, engine oil and brake fluid are completely different in chemical properties and applications.
-The engine oil prevents wear on moving parts due to frictional force and keeps the engine cool.
 At the same time, brake oil is designed to go under uniform compression and generate constant pressure on the brake pads.
 You should never replace the brake fluid with engine oil.

 What Happens If I Use Engine Oil As Brake Fluid?

 The viscosity of engine oil is different from brake fluid and has different chemical properties.
-If you interchange the brake fluid with motor oil, it will damage the rubber seal and can cause rubber seals to deform and swell; eventually, that makes your brake sticky, hard to press, leaky and even may fail.
+If you interchange the brake fluid with motor oil, it will damage the rubber seal and can cause rubber seals to deform and swell; eventually, that makes your brake sticky, hard to press, leaky, and even may fail.

 What Can I Use As A Substitute For Brake Fluid?

-Brake fluids are Glycol-based hygroscopic fluids, which means it absorbs moisture.
-There is no substitute for brake fluid for effective and reliable braking because brake fluids are designed to go under uniform compression with desired viscosity and boiling point.
-However, if you’re stuck on a road and have no other option left, you can use a solution of water and soap in an emergency.
 But don’t drive fast as they have a low boiling point, and once you reach your home, bleed all the soapy water and refill the specified brake fluid (Dot 3 or 4).

 Royal Enfield DOT 4 Brake Fluid